Abhizec123/Text-Editor/README.md

 Step 4: The text editor application should start, and you can begin creating, editing, and formatting text files using the provided features.

-# Dependencies
-This project has no external dependencies.
-It is built using Java Standard Edition (SE), so you need to have a compatible Java Development Kit (JDK) installed on your machine.